 Remember, no one is violating your privacy if you do not violate the law.
 This is a safety issue and not a financial issue.
 MSD supports the Red Light Camera legislation not because it wants more cameras watching everything that we do but because people are being killed and severely injured due to many drivers who are in a big hurry and violate the law by rushing through intersections even against the red light.

 MSD has this saying on its website: “Don’t let the two minutes you save on the road be the last two minutes of someone’s life.”
 This is so fitting for this issue.
 Is running through a red light worth your life or my loved one’s just to get to your destination a few minutes faster?
 People obey the law for two main reasons, either because it is the right thing to do or they believe they will be caught if they don’t.
 Cameras will make a big difference for the latter.
 Preventing the crash is so much more important than the ticket after the fact.
 Knowing the camera or a police officer is at the intersection will curb most violations and SAVE LIVES.

-Pam Rochlin and David Rochlin are top MN Car Accident Lawyers.
+Pam Rochlin and David Rochlin are top MN Car Accident Attorneys.
 If you have been injured in a car crash because the other driver ran a red light, or your family member has been killed, please call us for a free consultation.
-Our lawyers will make sure your rights are protected and that you receive the compensation you are entitled to.
-We have office where you can meet a car accident lawyer in Minneapolis, Edina, Woodbury, and St. Louis Park.
+Our injury lawyers will make sure your rights are protected and that you receive the compensation you are entitled to.
+We have offices where you can meet a car accident lawyer in Minneapolis, Edina, Woodbury, and St. Louis Park.
 An auto accident attorney will also meet you and your family at your home in St. Paul, Roseville, Forest Lake, Brooklyn Center, Burnsville, Apple Valley, and other cities throughout Minnesota.